Screen#

 Draw#

-show image file#
+show image file on screen#

 show user image stack block#